quist00/carpentries.org/_posts/2022/06/2022-06-23-incubator-lesson-spotlight-reproducible-publications-rstudio.md

 * Teach the lesson and provide feedback.
 * Review the lesson content and provide comments/suggestions.

-We welcome you to submit your contributions via issues directly on the GitHub repo (https://github.com/carpentries-incubator/Reproducible-Publications-with-RStudio).
+We welcome you to submit your contributions via issues directly on [the lesson GitHub repo](https://github.com/carpentries-incubator/Reproducible-Publications-with-RStudio).
 You may also [contact Renata Curty](mailto:rcurty@ucsb.edu) for questions related to this lesson.

 ------